nickdrummond/star-wars-ontology/readme.md

 * Open [all.owl.ttl](ontologies/all.owl.ttl) with open-source OWL editor, [Protege](https://protege.stanford.edu/) or another semantic web editor/browser
-* Set the default reasoner to classify/reason with as `HermiT`
+* Set the default reasoner to classify/reason with as `Pellet`
 * See [tools](docs/tools.md) for other tool related discussion

 ---